lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     thermo 1000
     run 5000

-..  container:: justify
+.. admonition:: On thermostating groups instead of the entire system
+    :class: info

-    We use two different thermostats for SiO and for H2O, respectively.
+    Two different thermostats are used for SiO and for H2O, respectively.
 Using separate thermostat is usually better when the system contains two separate species, such as one solid and one liquid.
 It is particularly important to use two thermostats here, because the number of water molecules will fluctuate with time.

+..  container:: justify

-We use a compute_modify 'dynamic yes' for water to specify that the number of molecules is not constant.
+    The compute_modify 'dynamic yes' for water is used to specify that the number of molecules is not constant.

     Finally, let us use the fix gcmc and perform the grand